 What Is the Job Demand for Entomologists?

-Employment of zoologists and wildlife biologists as a whole is projected to grow 5% from 2012 to 2022, which is slower than the average for all occupations.
-Most new jobs for entomologists will likely be in biotechnology or environmental fields.
+Employment of zoologists and wildlife biologists as a whole is projected to grow 5% between 2020 and 2030, which is slower than the average for all occupations.
+Most new jobs for entomologists will likely be in biotechnology or environmental fields.*

 How Do I Get an Entomology Degree?